Julie Dore: Tree felling

 Campaigners have alleged that this makes road maintenance and resurfacing cheaper over the 25-year contract, and helps corporate profit at the expense of the environment.

-On 17 November 2016, under Dore's leadership, colleague Councillor Bryan Lodge sanctioned a 4am felling of eight trees from the Rustlings Road area of Sheffield, leading to the arrest of two peaceful protesters, under section 241 of Trade Union Relation Act, a law normally used in the event of industrial action.
+On 17 November 2016, under Dore's leadership, colleague Councillor Bryan Lodge sanctioned a 4am felling of eight trees from the Rustlings Road area of Sheffield, leading to the arrest of three protesters, under section 241 of Trade Union Relation Act, a law normally used in the event of industrial action.

 The tree felling programme sparked the sign-up of over 9,900 members to Sheffield Tree Action Groups (STAG) Facebook group against the mass removal of Sheffield's street trees.

 Following the controversy there was a halt to the tree felling in March 2018.
 The pause lasted throughout the year whilst representatives from Sheffield City Council, Amey and Sheffield Tree Action Group held extend talks, mediated independently by the Bishop of Sheffield.
-Following this there was a u-turn from the council with nearly 200 trees due to be felled now retained.
+Following this there was a U-turn from the council with nearly 200 trees due to be felled now retained.
 Following the mediated talks an action plan, which supports a new approach to managing the city's street trees, was agreed between the council and Sheffield Trees Action Groups (STAG).
 The plan claims to identify practical solutions for retaining more street trees as part of a new approach adopted by the council and its wider partners.
 There have been no widespread protests on this issue since.
 In December 2019 SCC apologised for the initial strategy admitting that they 'got things wrong', and argued they had a renewed commitment to the city's trees and highway network, whilst promising to continue the collaborative with STAG, which was warmly welcomed by the group's co-chair.

 Under Dore's leadership SCC committed to a 15-year Woodlands Strategy which will see the planting of least 100,000 additional trees, and replace trees on a 2-for-1 basis in the city's green spaces and woodlands.

-Political Views
+Political views

 In the 2020 Labour Party leadership election Dore stated, "I do not want a continuity Corbyn candidate.
 It was the most disastrous result ever and we can't just change the face, change the name, change the gender maybe, and just continue and do what we’ve done before".